aura-nw/wheel-of-fortune/README.md

 ```
 - Players can only claim the rewards they have won
 - Can only be executed whe **wheel** is activated
-- After `end_time` wheel's rewards can be withdraw by it's owner so better claim before

 ### NOIS-RECEIVE
  Method that reveive callback from `nois-proxy` contract